mappls-api/mapmyindia-rest-api/mapmyindia-feedback-api/readme.md

 **Client-Side Issues:**

-1. 400: Bad Request, User made an error while creating a valid request or the body of the request is invalid.4.
-401: Unauthorized, Developer’s key is not allowed to send a request with restricted parameters
+1. 400: Bad Request, User made an error while creating a valid request or the body of the request is invalid.
+2. 401: Unauthorized, Developer’s key is not allowed to send a request with restricted parameters
-2. 403: Forbidden, Developer’s key has hit its daily/hourly limit
+3. 403: Forbidden, Developer’s key has hit its daily/hourly limit

 **Server-Side Issues:**